Welding Pipe

 American Welding Society (AWS) classifications for filler metals provide valuable information about their usability, including what materials they are best suited for and how to use these products in a way that maximizes performance.
 They also offer insight into the mechanical properties that a given filler metal will provide.

-Knowing AWS classifications assists welding operators when they aren’t familiar with a product and don’t necessarily know what it will do by trade name.
-Armed with this information, they can look at the classification and understand its properties — how to operate it and whether it delivers low diffusible hydrogen, for instance.
+AWS classifications help welding operators unfamiliar with a product understand its properties without knowing the trade name.
+Armed with this information, they can look at the classification and understand its properties.
+For example, how to operate it and whether it delivers low diffusible hydrogen.

 The most important information provided by AWS classifications are designators that indicate: